Megan Whalen Turner: Career

 Turner began writing a collection of short fantasy stories after moving to California in 1989.
 She published the stories as Instead of Three Wishes: Magical Short Stories in 1995.

 Turner is best known for her series of young adult novels primarily revolving around a character named Eugenides.
 Turner has no official name for the series herself, sometimes referring to it as "The Geniad", but fans have coined it The Queen's Thief.
 The first book in the series, The Thief, won a Newbery Honor award.
 The subsequent books in the series are The Queen of Attolia, The King of Attolia, A Conspiracy of Kings, Thick as Thieves, and Return of the Thief.

 Turner was the 2013 Literary Guest of Honor and Keynote Speaker at the Life, the Universe, & Everything professional science fiction and fantasy arts symposium.

 In July 2018, Turner announced the March 2019 publication date of Return of the Thief.
 This was first pushed back to spring 2020 before the book was published on October 6, 2020, concluding the series.

 Her additional work includes a short story collection titled Instead of Three Wishes, and a short story, "The Baby in the Night Deposit Box", published in a collection called Firebirds, edited by Sharyn November.
 "The Baby in the Night Deposit Box" was selected for The Year's Best Fantasy and Horror.
-She has also written six uncollected short stories — "Thief!", "Destruction", "Eddis", "Knife Dance, "Wineshop", and "Alyta's Missing Earring" — which are set in the world of The Thief.
+She has also written six short stories — "Thief!", "Destruction", "Eddis", "Knife Dance, "Wineshop", and "Alyta's Missing Earring" — which are set in the world of The Thief, which were initially uncollected.
+These, along with "never-before-published stories, vignettes and excerpts, poetry and rhymes, a guide to inspiring objects from museums around the world, and a very special recipe for almond cake" were collected and published in Moira's Pen (2022).

 Personal life

 Her husband is the cognitive scientist Mark Turner.
-The couple have three sons.
+The couple has three sons.